Mold Removal Services

 Mold and mold removal services have often become a hot topic for local news coverage and is hotly debated in the medical community.
 The health and safety of your home or business could be at risk and most insurance policies have an exclusion for mold and bacteria.

 As mold remediation experts, we use the most advanced tools and equipment in the industry and apply systematic best practices we’ve developed over the 20-plus years we’ve been in the removal and property restoration business.
 Free Mold Inspections are available should you need one.

-Basement Mold Removal Cost
+Basement Mold Removal Company

 What are the factors that affect the cost?
 The amount of work required to clean and remediate your mold problem is often dependent on the extent of the damage.
 Small areas of mold on glass or tile surfaces can be cleaned and remedied easily, while infected materials require a more intensive cleanup process.
 You can also expect to pay more if you have flooding caused by contaminated water.